AsahiLinux/docs/HW:SEP.md

 SKS is *very* spammy in normal mode as mailbox messages to/from sep with it as the endpoint are constantly being sent (this is likely because of how Data Protection works according to the Apple security guide, a lot of these likely are retrieving/updating keys from/to gigalocker)

-Single-user mode is helpful when tracing sep, as SKS will not be nearly as spammy and we can capture the early initialization sequence.
+Single-user mode is helpful when tracing, as SKS will not be nearly as spammy and we can capture the initialization sequence.

+Questions:

+- when the debug endpoint is notifying the AP that an endpoint has come to life, the "DATA" field has a value of 0x2020202, 0x1010101, 0x0, or 0x2020404

+- why is there both an xars endpoint and an xarm endpoint?

+- one part of the SEP shared mem buffer at the very beginning during endpoint setup changes the lower byte of the first 32-bit word from 02 to 1f. why would that be? is that a configuration bit? is that done by macOS or the SEP OS?

+TODOs:

+- build a table of message types and tags for all endpoints

+- capture how a gigalocker is created (this is a long term thing)